ryanrhymes/owl_guide/book/chapter/plot.rst

   Plot.output h;;

 The code will generate the following plot.
 You can control the configuration of each individual subplot once you have "focused" on it by calling ``Plot.subplot``.
-Besides teh figure handle ``h``, ``Plot.subplot`` uses the two-dimensional index you pass in to locate the subplot.
+Besides the figure handle ``h``, ``Plot.subplot`` uses the two-dimensional index you pass in to locate the subplot.

 .. figure:: ../figure/plot_004.png
    :width: 100%